Madonna della Loggia (Botticelli)

 The Madonna della Loggia is a painting attributed to the Italian Renaissance artist Sandro Botticelli, dating to c.
 1467.
-A tempera on panel work, it is located in the loggia of Uffizi, Florence, Italy.
+A tempera on panel work, it is located in the loggia of the Uffizi, Florence, Italy.

 This is one of the earliest works of Botticelli where he painted a portrait of the Virgin Mary with Jesus Christ as a child, sitting in a loggia.
 Madonna is wearing dark blue cloak with bright red dress underneath it.
 Blue in Madonna's clothes represents her purity and her red dress is a symbol of love.
 She has a head covering and a slightly visible, translucent halo.
 Baby Jesus is painted in a light pink robe, also with a big bright halo above his head.
 The loggia where Madonna and a Child are seated is depicted in brown and cream colors.
 On the background there is a green landscape with a road supposedly leading to the town.

-This is an oil painting, 70 x 147 cm in size.
-Currently, Madonna della Loggia is kept in Uffizi in Florence where she arrived in 1784, given to gallery by Chamber of Commerce and Arts.
+The painting is 70 x 147 cm in size.
+It was given to the Uffizi in 1784 by the Chamber of Commerce and Arts.

 History of the Madonna

 The Madonna della Loggia is one of the earliest works of Botticelli.
-This artwork's style was influenced by Sandro's master, Filippo Lippi, one of the greatest Renaissance artists.
+This painting's style was influenced by Sandro's master, Filippo Lippi, one of the greatest Renaissance artists.
 Shortly after Botticelli left his master's studio, he moved to work under Andrea Verrocchio in the late 1460s, when he completed painting of Madonna della Loggia.
 There is an opinion that this artwork was inspired by Lippi's Madonna with Child, which was created around 1460 in Florence for Palazzo Medici Riccardi.
 However, Madonna della Loggia can also be viewed as a typical artwork influenced by a religious theme, depicting Virgin Mary holding Jesus in her hands.
 During the Renaissance, artists often dedicated their paintings and sculptures to Christianity, mainly the image of Jesus Christ.
-Italian artists used one of the most popular iconographic representation of the Virgin and the Christ, Glykophilousa, translated as "Sweet Kissing."
-It is the pose in which Mary appears to be "kissing" Jesus, accepting affection form her son.
-Madonna della Loggia is one of the examples of using Glykophilousa in the Renaissance art: there are plenty of paintings that have this pose of Mother and Jesus.
+Italian artists used one of the most popular iconographic representation of the Virgin and the Christ, Glykophilousa, translated as "Sweet Kissing".
+It is the pose in which Mary appears to be "kissing" Jesus, accepting affection from her son.
+Madonna della Loggia is one of many examples of Glykophilousa in Renaissance images of the Madonna and Child.